Logitech/logi_bridge_sdk/README.md

 ### Disclaimer
 Please be aware that this is a BETA version of this SDK and in this current iteration it is purely a Proof of Concept to spark discussion and feedback from you, the development community.
 You can expect to see bugs and robustness issues, but we are working continuously to fix them.

-By running the software you accept that it will automatically collect anonymous information about how you use our software.
-We will not collect your name, email, address or any personally identifiable information and all data is anonymized.
-This data will not be shared with anyone and is only intended to develop better software and work on the features that people want.
+By downloading or using  the Logitech G Bridge SDK, developers accept the SDK License Agreement and agree that Logitech automatically collects anonymous diagnostic and usage data about the software, the Logitech Hardware and developers' computer with a purpose to facilitate the provisions of updates and to improve Logitech products.

 ### License Agreement
 Downloading this SDK indicates that you have read and accept the terms of the License Agreement for the Logitech G Bridge in [here](https://goo.gl/sReQAk).